rohpurohit/rich-markdown-editor/README.md

 The Editor component exposes a few methods for interacting with the mounted editor.

+#### `forceUpdateContent(value: string): void`

+Force update the editor content.
+Used to override the current content; also could be used to set the initial value, instead of relying on `defaultValue`.

 #### `focusAtStart(): void`

 Place the cursor at the start of the document and focus it.

 #### `focusAtEnd(): void`

 Place the cursor at the end of the document and focus it.

 #### `getHeadings(): { title: string, level: number, id: string }[]`

 Returns an array of objects with the text content of all the headings in the document, their level in the hierarchy, and the anchor id.
 This is useful to construct your own table of contents since the `toc` option was removed in v10.

 ## Contributing